sikopet/blog/posts/linux-performance-analysis.md

 * `-n` - don't reverse-resolve IP addresses
 * `-P` - disable /etc/services port name lookups

+To list Unix domain sockets (not to be confused with network sockets although similar) currently in use on your system:

+    lsof -U  # unnamed sockets have "socket" in NAME column

 lsof network connections filtering
 ----------------------------------